-Outside of his academic work, Alex is an American-Canadian ex-pat and regularly contributes to Canadian and international discussions on cyber conflict.
-Alex has more than 10 years of experience working for non-profits in the public education and advocacy sectors as a project manager and analyst.
-Presently, Alex is Vice-President of Emerging Leaders in Canadian Security, a non-profit dedicated to supporting young and new professionals in Canadian security and defence, and works in Ottawa as a research coordinator in defence consulting.
+In addition to his academic work, Alex is an American-Canadian ex-pat and a frequent contributor to Canadian and international discussions on cyber conflict.
+He has more than 10 years of experience working for non-profits in the public education and advocacy sectors as a project manager and analyst.
+Recently, he has worked as a researcher and market analyst in defence consulting and presently works in Ottawa as a policy advisor and consultant.

 RECENT PUBLICATIONS BY ALEXANDER RUDOLPH